sag-gov-integration-unit/webmethods-container-deployments/docker/apiportal/README.md

 Sample deployments of webMethods API Portal using Docker / Docker-compose:

+Requirement:

+1) Run all commands from this directory (due to volumes path mapping)
-Requirement: Make sure you save in this current directory a valid licenses
+2) Make sure you save in this current directory valid licenses:
  - for "Api Portal", and name the file as "licenseKey.xml"

 ## APIPortal Single Standalone Node

 Start stack: